es2025-s17-hu/es2025-s17-hu-r2/modules-overview.md

 ### Deployment

 When you commit and push your work, the deployment will start automatically.
 You can follow the process in the Gitea interface under the Action tab.
-Once the deployment is complete, your project will be available at https://competitor-YYYY-module-x.dineease.com, where `YYYY` is your four-digit pin code and `x` is the letter of the module.
+Once the deployment is complete, your project will be available at https://competitor-YYYY-module-x.dineease.com, where `YYYY` is your four-digit PIN code and `x` is the letter of the module.

 ### Database access